entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 > - **Comments**: A world-renowned *Konservat-Lagerstätte* characterized by siderite concretions preserving soft tissues and articulated skeletons.
 The fauna is classically divided into the marine-influenced “Essex” assemblage (e.g., sharks, hagfish) and the freshwater–terrestrial “Braidwood” assemblage (e.g., tetrapods, insects), reflecting a deltaic–estuarine depositional system.
 The site preserves the earliest known fossil lampreys and hagfish, and documents a shark nursery environment for *Bandringa*.
 (Shabica & Hay, 1997; Sallan & Coates, 2014; Clements et al., 2019)

-#### Upper Coal Measures, Manhattan, Kansas, USA
-> - **Age**: upper Moscovian
-> - **Taxa**: *Acondylacanthus mudgianus*, **, **
-> - **Locality and horizon**: Upper Coal Measures, Rock Creek, Manhattan, Kansas, USA
-> - **References**:(St. John and Worthen, 1883)
-> - **Comments**: Comparison of Upper Coal Measures miospore assemblages with those recorded from parts of Russia and the United States suggests correlation with the upper parts of the Moscovian and Desmoinesian Series, respectively.
-There is some doubt regarding the presence in Britain of assemblages equivalent to those recorded from the highest parts of either of these series (Butterworth and Smith, 1976).

 #### Mazon Creek Lagerstätte
 > - **Age**: upper Moscovian stage, Middle Pennsylvanian